faithcomesbyhearing/BiblePublisher/README.md

 ## Using Sqlite

 The output of this process is a sqlite database.
-It can be downloaded at: https://sqlite.org/download.html The database supports a simplified, but near standard SQL that will seem familiar to anyone who has used a different SQL database.
+Any Sqlite database is stored in a single file that normally resides on the user's computer.
+Sqlite can be downloaded at: https://sqlite.org/download.html The database supports a simplified, but near standard SQL that will seem familiar to anyone who has used a different SQL database.

 Some novel differences that one must know.